-The installation brings together a monument of stacked light boxes representing the small businesses that make Satwa one of Dubai's most vibrant neighborhood.
+The installation brings together a monument of stacked light boxes representing the small businesses that make Satwa one of Dubai's most vibrant neighborhoods.
 Entrepreneurship is here celebrated for its aspirational will and cultural production.
-"The office boy who now runs a chain of tailoring shops" or "the former construction worker who now owns a restaurants cooking his family recipes" make up the new rags-to-riches, self-made, million-dollar stories of Dubai.
+"The office boy who now runs a chain of tailoring shops" or "the former construction worker who now owns restaurants cooking his family recipes" make up the new rags-to-riches, self-made, million-dollar stories of Dubai.
 These are the people behind Dubai's history, the new capital of the Global South.

 Christopher Benton (@maxfirepower) is a Satwa-based conceptual artist working across photography, film, sculpture and digital media.
 Past work has been made in collaboration with Alserkal Avenue, "Execute Trajectory", and Sikka Art Fair 2017, "Ghetto Majlis".
 He is the creative director of Dubai-based record label Bedouin Records and the founder of the art collective BrownBlack.

 About LLC (If We Don't Reclaim Our History, The Sand Will)

 Artist: Christopher Benton

 March 17-26, 2018

 Al Fahidi Historical District, House 16

 Christopher Benton, LLC (If We Don't Reclaim Our History, The Sand Will), 2018.
 Courtesy of the artist.